LegenQS/photo-share-platform/README.md

 # photo-sharing-platform

-after cloning, under file:

-photo-sharing-platform
+After cloning, you should firstly go to the frontend path by

 `cd photo-sharing-platform`

-run to install modules:
+Then run the following code to install modules

 `npm install`

-run to start:
+Now you can start the web by running

 `npm start`

 ## 1. pages router